This article explains how to set up single sign-on (SSO) in Personio with Okta.

-SSO allows you to connect Personio to an identity provider such as Okta or Azure Active Directory (Azure AD).
+SSO allows you to connect Personio to an identity provider such as Okta or Microsoft Entra ID.
 Personio supports the OAuth 2.0 protocol, an open-source standard for access delegation.
-When set up correctly, users can carry out an authentication via the identity provider without having to use the credentials provided by Personio.
+When set up, users authenticate through an identity provider.
+They don't have to use their Personio credentials.
+If you enable OAuth, employees with a Personio profile can log in to their account without an invitation email.

-▶︎ Setting up SSO with Okta does not automatically sync Personio application users to Okta.
+Setting up SSO with Okta doesn't automatically sync Personio application users with Okta.
 To do this, you need to set up the integration with Okta separately.
 Learn more about our integration with Okta.

 1. Create a new application in Okta